AIGeeksGroup/HSG/README.md

 > **NOTE:**
 >
-> This release focuses on the implementation of MSG.
+> This release focuses on the implementation of HSG.
 Object detection dependency is not included.
 > To use detection results instead of groundtruth detection, we can specify detection results in files and give the `result_path` as is illustrated in `./configs/experiments/aomsg_gdino.yaml` where detection results obtained from [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO) is used.
 >
 > This means you need to run detection separately and save the results to a path.
 In the data hub we provide the gdino results for convenience.
 In the future release, we may include a version incorporating online detection.